Author Archives: Carlos

 From another angle, we could argue that trying to satisfy parents’ expectations without rebelling, which can happen due to fear, conditioning, and pressure coming from multiple sources within a family system, can turn someone into a complacent individual, a people pleaser.

-Many other factors can turn someone into a complacent individual: the desire to adapt in a specific context, aligning with social rules, codes of conduct, especially nowadays, when the mix of cultures is greater than ever.
+Many other factors can turn someone into a complacent individual: the desire to adapt to a specific context, to align with social rules and codes of conduct—especially nowadays, when cultural environments are more mixed than ever.

 An inspiring closing